ettore9x9/ros-sr/README.md

 <img src="https://github.com/ettore9x9/surveillance_robot/blob/master/diagrams/temporal_diagram.png" width="900">

 The sequence diagram shows two important aspects of the architecture:
  - The `find_qr` node executes until all statements are published, then publishes an end message and exits.
-It simulates the phase 1 of the scenario: when the robot collects data from the environment.
+It simulates the first phase of the scenario: when the robot collects data from the environment.
- - The `battery_manager` node is always active, publishing when the robot gots low battery.
+ - The `battery_manager` node is always active, publishing when the robot has a low battery.
 It is called by the `state_machine` node for recharging the robot, implemented as a blocking service.

 ### States diagram ###